software-mansion-labs/expo-live-updates/README.md

 # TODO

+- Update Expo to 54 to handle Android 16 Baklava SDK and get rid of those wild hacks marked with `TODO:` in code
-- change package name in `google-service.json`
+- Change package name in `google-service.json`
-- handle push token change
+- Handle push token change
-- delete live update using FCM
+- Delete live update using FCM
-- support missing fields of live update
+- Support missing fields of live update
-- support multiple live updates at once
+- Support multiple live updates at once

 # API documentation